Access premium content. Become an SMS expert.

 Transactional SMS is used by businesses to relay transactional information.

-Through this type of SMS, businesses can reach subscribed customers directly to share important details that aren’t related to promotional activity, like order status, delivery notifications, and more.
+Through this type of SMS, businesses can reach customers directly to share important non-promotional information—like order status, delivery notifications, and more.

 Check out this example from Imperfect Foods.

-One of the most common examples of a transactional SMS message is when a customer receives a text message sharing their order status or shipping updates from somewhere they’ve shopped online.
+One of the most common examples of transactional SMS is when a customer receives a text message updating them on their order status or shipping progress for an online order.

-What are the key differences between promotional versus transactional SMS?
+What are the key differences between promotional and transactional SMS strategies?

-Now that you know what promotional SMS and transactional SMS are, it’s time to start building a strategy.
+Now that you know what promotional SMS and transactional SMS are, let's talk about strategies for using them in your business.

-Each type of message serves a different purpose, and there are key compliance laws according to the Telephone Consumer Protection Act (TCPA) that businesses have to follow whether they’re sending promotional or transactional messages.
-Understanding what these key differences are and how promotional SMS and transactional SMS function will help you make better informed decisions about the type you should be using for the best results.
+Each type of message serves a different purpose, and there are key differences in the compliance laws governing each.
+Specifically, the Telephone Consumer Protection Act (TCPA) requires businesses to follow different rules depending on whether they’re sending promotional or transactional messages.
+Understanding what these differences are—and how promotional SMS and transactional SMS function independently and in tandem—will help you make more informed decisions about what type of message you should use, and when.